codatio/codat-docs/docs/accounting-api/guides/bill-pay/use-bill-pay-demo-app.md

 ---
-title: "Use the bill pay demo app"
+title: "Use the hosted bill pay demo app"
-sidebar_label: "Use the demo app"
+sidebar_label: "Use the hosted app"
 description: "See Hosted Link in action, then use the demo app to view bills and make mock payments.
 See how payments are reconciled in QuickBooks to close the loop."
 ---